 See the IACUC policies "Individual Risk Assessment and Medical Surveillance" and "Required Training" for further information about OHSP.
 Note: Some activities may require general safety training provided by DEHS, such as General Laboratory Safety / Hazardous Waste Training, General Bloodborne Pathogen Training, and Radiation Training.

 The IACUC Participant Training Logis used to document species- and procedure-specific training; each animal user must maintain an IACUC Participant Training Log.
 This Log should describe prior experience for which specific procedure proficiency was obtained and outline each newly-acquired training.
 IACUC Participant Training Logs must be made available to the IACUC upon request.
 Principal Investigators are responsible for ensuring that training is obtained and documented prior to a Participant performing any animal-related procedures unsupervised.
 Participants conducting procedure for which the Log does not record an appropriate level of training may also lose animal use privileges.
 Note: Users can now assign editors to their training log.
 Instructions on how to assign editing or viewing privileges is available HERE.

 Information regarding available training sessions is available HERE.

-RRF-certified euthanasia trainers should document any training sessions they conduct with the Euthanasia Training Sign-In Sheet and promptly email the IACUC Office after the sessions with the sign-in sheet of participants and species-specific methods of euthanasia taught.
+CMRU-certified euthanasia trainers should document any training sessions they conduct with the Euthanasia Training Sign-In Sheet and promptly email the IACUC Office after the sessions with the sign-in sheet of participants and species-specific methods of euthanasia taught.